 As government gets to grips with its promises on full fibre and gigabit connectivity it will unleash a flood of policy initiatives and consultations in our industry.
 Indeed this has already begun – previously log-jammed policies such as the legislation for wayleaves and for new build gigabit connectivity have been joined by Ofcom’s recent Market Review – ‘Promoting investment and competition in fibre networks’ - plus other consultations, with more to come.

 How will INCA Members cope with this either individually or collectively?
 Some are large enough to sustain a full-time Policy & Regulatory Affairs officer or even a team.
-Most are not.
+Many are not.
 In any case, with the flood about to hit us, all organisations will feel the need for extra resource to get their voice heard in the policy and regulatory arena.

 Delivering High Quality Interventions

 As a sector we need to influence the policy and regulatory environment through high-quality consultation responses, direct interventions with ministers, regular meetings with DCMS and Ofcom officials and responses to parliamentary inquiries.
 These activities should complement the work of our individual members.
 The quality and success of our interventions will help shape the future market and the opportunities available to INCA members – principally operators and their suppliers, but also the broader sector including funders, consultants and advisors.

 In response to this need, and in response to INCA Member feedback, we are pleased to offer the INCA Policy and Regulatory Affairs subscription service.
 Provided through INCA by two experienced operators in this arena: Political Intelligence and GOS Consulting – both well known to INCA and INCA Members – this will help deliver the high-quality interventions you need in this area.

 For a low monthly fee, subscribers will get:

 - Membership of a reconstituted Policy & Regulatory group, meeting regularly face to face or via video conference.